ItsNiklas/algotcs2/README.md

 # algotcs
-My solutions created during the practical 'Algorithms for Programming Contests' in Summer 2023 using Python 3.5 🐍 or C++ 14 👨🏼‍💻.
+My solutions created during the practical 'Advanced Algorithms for Programming Contests' in Summer 2023 using Python 3.5 🐍 or C++ 14 👨🏼‍💻.

 Contents: